fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/RS485Examples/DFRobot/README.md

 I now have these working.
 The red LED is flashing on both and the serial monitor on the transmitter is also getting the data.

-I will look at using Auto485 as well.
+I have now looked at using Auto485 as well.

 ## RS485AutoData

 First try with Auto485 in use.

 I have made a small change to my copy of Auto485 to remove an Arduino warning message.

+I have modified to have separate TRASMIT and receive versions depending on #define TRANSMIT.

 ## RS485AutoDataWriter